Functional Approximation Methods for Differentially Private Distribution Estimation: Experiments

-In addition to its effectiveness in the high privacy regime (small $\epsilon$), our method offers two additional non-trivial benefits.
-First, it is well-suited for decentralized settings.
-Suppose $S$ sites collect sensitive data and send it to an untrusted central server for CDF computation.
-If the AQ method is used, the central server and each site will need to communicate back and forth multiple times.
-In contrast, both the HQ method and our proposed method require only a single operation: sending the noisy histogram or the noisy values of $\mu_i, i \in [1, K+1]$ from each site to the central server.
-Figure~\ref{decentralized_update} (a) - (c), based on a real dataset, and Figure~\ref{decentralized appendix}, using synthetic data generated from various distributions, demonstrate that different methods are suitable for different distributions.
-In general, our proposed PP method outperform the other two in high privacy regime and can achieve competitive performance in low privacy regime.
-Considering the simplicity of the operations mentioned earlier, the PP method is a strong candidate for decentralized settings.
+Our methods offer additional benefits in decentralized settings.
+Suppose $S$ sites collect sensitive data and send privatized information to an untrusted central server for CDF computation.
+When the \ac{aq} or \ac{mp} method is applied, multiple rounds of communication between the central server and each site are required.
+Under the same communication constraints, the \ac{mp} method achieves a better approximation than \ac{aq}.
+In contrast, the \ac{hq}, TB, and \ac{pp} methods require only a single round of communication, in which each site sends its noisy histogram, noisy tree representation, or noisy values of $\mu_i$, $i \in [1,m+1]$, respectively, to the central server.
+The decentralized implementations of our \ac{pp} and \ac{mp} methods are summarized in Algorithm~\ref{alg:decentralized_dp_pp} and Algorithm~\ref{alg:decentralized_dp_mp}, respectively.
+Figure~\ref{fig:decentralized} and Figure~\ref{fig:appendix_decentralized} in Appendix~\ref{appendix:figures} demonstrate the performance of different methods in the decentralized setting.
+Our \ac{pp} and \ac{mp} methods perform particularly well for smooth distributions and achieve competitive performance across the evaluated settings.
+Considering its competitive approximation performance and simple one-round communication procedure, the \ac{pp} method is a strong candidate for decentralized settings.